Updated May 30, 2017

 Currently, only nine felonies are eligible for sealing three years after sentencing.
 The sealing exception would be convictions related to domestic violence, sex crimes, animal abuse, or driving under the influence.

 HB 2373 would offer relief to people in reentry who face years of discrimination because of an old record.

 The Reentry Project at CCH advocates with the Restoring Rights and Opportunities Coalition of Illinois (RROCI).
 The coalition was organized in 2015 by CCH, Cabrini Green Legal Aid, Community Renewal Society, and Heartland Alliance.
 RROCI advocates policies that remove barriers for ex-offenders in reentry, including lifetime employment bans.

-RROCI joined in support of a second bill in mid-March: Working with the American Civil Liberties Union (ACLU), the reentry coalition will advocate for legislation that would prohibit colleges and universities from asking about or considering a person’s criminal record to decide admissions.
+RROCI is working with the American Civil Liberties Union (ACLU) on a second measure: We’re advocating for legislation that would prohibit colleges and universities from asking about or considering a person’s criminal record to decide admissions.

 House Bill 3142 would provide opportunities for ex-offenders to apply for and be admitted for higher education, without fear of facing discrimination and barriers.
 The bill is now being considered in the Senate, after passing out of the House, 65-49, on April 5.
 State Rep. Barbara Wheeler (R-Crystal Lake) sponsors the measure.

 CCH advocates for reentry measures at the local and state level with its Reentry Project committee.
 The group is comprised of ex-offenders, service providers, advocates, and academics.
 The reentry staff includes Senior Organizer Rachel Ramirez, Policy Director Julie Dworkin, and myself.

 – Jonathan Holmes, Policy Specialist